jo-valer/Robotics/README.md

 ## <a href="https://github.com/jo-valer/Robotics/tree/main/Assignment_3">`Assignment_3`</a>
 For the last assignment we decided to have a much more complicated environment, so now the world is stored as a map in a file: <a href="https://github.com/jo-valer/Robotics/tree/main/Assignment_3/src/my_world/src/map.txt">`src/my_world/src/map.txt`</a>.

-To run this simulation, everything works a previously seen, but now the output has to be slightly different, since there can be up to 3 different bricks in the same target area:
+To run this simulation, everything works as previously seen, but now the output has to be slightly different, since there can be up to 3 different bricks in the same target area:
   ```java
   AREA: 3 - LEGO  class: 7,   name: X1_Y4_Z1,         x: 0.121254,   y: -2.0017
   AREA: 3 - LEGO  class: 5,   name: X1_Y3_Z2,         x: -0.120827,  y: -2.00102